Yorkshire CD books

 For sample pages, please see the links to the Acrobat (pdf) files given below.

-The books on this CDrom will be of interest to anyone researching their ancestors in Doncaster area of Yorkshire.
+The books in this pdf file will be of interest to anyone researching their ancestors in Doncaster area of Yorkshire.
 The book is machine searchable.

 If your interests are in this area, you might also like to have a look at The History of Thorne.

-There is no index to this book (on the CDrom, this is compensated for by the CDrom being searchable).
+There is no index to this book (in the pdf file this is compensated for by the file being searchable).

 This is a large book published in 1804, its full title being "The History and Antiquities of Doncaster and its Vicinity, with anecdotes of eminent men".
 It contains a map of the area covered, 9 etched plates, and over 450 pages.
 There are several pedigrees given of various families.